 Don’t want to stay “cooped up” in the city?
 Then approximately a couple hours drive away, there is more excitement in cities such as Kannapolis and Charlotte.
 Play at Carowinds Amusement Park, visit the Charlotte Motor Speedway, or see the work at the Plant for Human Health Institute at the North Carolina State University.nto, Novartis, Pfizer, Roche and hundreds more with offices or headquarters in or near the city.

 The Program Committee requests abstracts of your research for presentation at the 2017 In Vitro Biology Meeting.
 Abstracts can be accepted in both electronic and paper formats, though electronic abstract submission is the preferred submission method for the meeting.
 SIVB’s online electronic abstract system, which includes online payment capabilities, immediate submission and confirmations, will be available soon.
-Directions for paper submission can be obtained by contacting the SIVB Business Office at email@example.com.
-The Regular Abstract Submission Deadline is February 20, 2017.
+Directions for paper submission can be obtained by contacting the SIVB Business Office at firstname.lastname@example.org.
+The Final Abstract Submission Deadline to be considered for poster presentation and have your abstract included in a fall issue of In Vitro Cellular and Developmental Biology is March 31, 2017.

 These presentations have become an integral part of the SIVB meetings.
 A select group of posters will be chosen to participate in these sessions which will begin with each presenter giving a short (5-minute maximum) description of their poster.
 Then, after the all the presentations, the floor will be open for discussion.